Mutation: Mutation rates

 Mutation rates vary substantially across species, and the evolutionary forces that generally determine mutation are the subject of ongoing investigation.

-In humans, the mutation rate is about 50-90 de novo mutations per genome per generation, that is, each human accumulates about 50-90 novel mutations that were not present in his or her parents.
+In humans, the mutation rate is about 50–90 de novo mutations per genome per generation, that is, each human accumulates about 50–90 novel mutations that were not present in their parents.
 This number has been established by sequencing thousands of human trios, that is, two parents and at least one child.

 The genomes of RNA viruses are based on RNA rather than DNA.
 The RNA viral genome can be double-stranded (as in DNA) or single-stranded.
 In some of these viruses (such as the single-stranded human immunodeficiency virus), replication occurs quickly, and there are no mechanisms to check the genome for accuracy.
 This error-prone process often results in mutations.

+The rate of de novo mutations, whether germline or somatic, vary among organisms.
+Individuals within the same species can even express varying rates of mutation.
+Overall, rates of de novo mutations are low compared to those of inherited mutations, which categorizes them as rare forms of genetic variation.
+Many observations of de novo mutation rates have associated higher rates of mutation correlated to paternal age.
+In sexually reproducing organisms, the comparatively higher frequency of cell divisions in the parental sperm donor germline drive conclusions that rates of de novo mutation can be tracked along a common basis.
+The frequency of error during the DNA replication process of gametogenesis, especially amplified in the rapid production of sperm cells, can promote more opportunities for de novo mutations to replicate unregulated by DNA repair machinery.
+This claim combines the observed effects of increased probability for mutation in rapid spermatogenesis with short periods of time between cellular divisions that limit the efficiency of repair machinery.
+Rates of de novo mutations that affect an organism during its development can also increase with certain environmental factors.
+For example, certain intensities of exposure to radioactive elements can inflict damage to an organism's genome, heightening rates of mutation.
+In humans, the appearance of skin cancer during one's lifetime is induced by overexposure to UV radiation that causes mutations in the cellular and skin genome.

 Randomness of mutations

 There is a widespread assumption that mutations are (entirely) "random" with respect to their consequences (in terms of probability).
 This was shown to be wrong as mutation frequency can vary across regions of the genome, with such DNA repair- and mutation-biases being associated with various factors.
-For instance, biologically important regions were found to be protected from mutations and mutations beneficial to the studied plant were found to be more likely – i.e. mutation is "non-random in a way that benefits the plant".
+For instance, Monroe and colleagues demonstrated that—in the studied plant (Arabidopsis thaliana)—more important genes mutate less frequently than less important ones.
+They demonstrated that mutation is "non-random in a way that benefits the plant".
+Additionally, previous experiments typically used to demonstrate mutations being random with respect to fitness (such as the Fluctuation Test and Replica plating) have been shown to only support the weaker claim that those mutations are random with respect to external selective constraints, not fitness as a whole.